isomerpages/moe-ast/_about-us/Our Organisation.md

 #### Our Mission and Vision

-The mission, vision and values articulate the aspirations of the Academy to be an organisation that represents and champions professional excellence for the teaching fraternity.
-The Academy will be a dedicated organisation focusing on teacher professionalism and the professional development of teachers.
-Through its high quality work, the Academy will build the Singapore teaching fraternity to be a world-renowned model of professional excellence.
+The mission, vision and values articulate the aspirations of the Academy to be an organisation that represents and champions professional excellence for the teaching fraternity.&nbsp; The Academy will be a dedicated organisation focusing on teacher professionalism and the professional development of teachers.&nbsp; Through its high quality work, the Academy will build the Singapore teaching fraternity to be a world-renowned model of professional excellence.